 5) Optionally: Those wanting to package software should provide an additional directory group containing the people who can package software.
 Software packagers for each site will have read, create, and change permissions but not delete for the following features in the JSS: Categories, Packages, Scripts, Printers, Directory Bindings, Dock Items, Configurations, NetBoot Servers, Extension Attributes, Peripheral Types, Removable MAC Addresses, Buildings, Departments, Network Segments.

 NOTE: Each unit is required to name packages with INSTITUTION-unit prefix.
-So packages made by OIT at NC State would be named:
+Example: Packages made by OIT at NC State would be named:

 This avoids issues with other UNC system schools in the hosted environment.